railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_db_create.rst

    Anyone who knows the super-administrator password has complete access to the data on the server – able to read, change and delete any of the data in any of the databases there.

    After first installation, the password is ``admin``.
+This is the hard-coded default, and is used if there is no accessible server configuration file.
+If your system has been set up so that the server configuration file can be written to by the server then you can change the password through the client.
+Or you could deliberately make the configuration file read-only so that there is no prospect of changing it from the client.
+   Either way, a server systems administrator can change it if you forget it.

-You can change it through the GTK client from the menu :menuselection:`File --> Databases --> Administrator Password`, or through the web client by logging out (click the :guilabel:`Logout` link), clicking :guilabel:`Databases` on the login screen, and then clicking the :guilabel:`Password` button on the Management screen.
-This password is stored in a configuration file outside the database, so a server systems administrator can change it if you forget it.
+   So if your system is set u to allow it, you can change the superadmin password through the GTK client from the menu :menuselection:`File --> Databases --> Administrator Password`, or through the web client by logging out (click the :guilabel:`Logout` link), clicking :guilabel:`Databases` on the login screen, and then clicking the :guilabel:`Password` button on the Management screen.

+   The location of the server configuration file is typically defined by starting the server with the ``--config`` command line option.

 .. figure:: images/change_superadmin_pwd.png
    :scale: 75